moefingers/python_functions_practice_5_13_2024/README.md

 returns `False`

 ## pascal_v1(rows, initial, printEachRowBool)
+During the planning for this function, I actually made an image.
+See bottom of readme.

 Prints the pascal's triangle using the given number of `rows`, with the `initial` as the starting number, and will not print along the way if `printEachRowBool` is `False`.